 Os GuinnessOs Guinness is a British author and social critic who focuses on Western civilization and literature, cultural issues, the interrelations of worldviews globally, and the importance of the U.S. Constitution to the global public square.
 He was interviewed because of his ideas concerning freedom, the public square, and America.
+This is Os' second interview with us.
+To watch his first interview, click here.

 Who or what has inspired you in the last 20 years?